 The University and its facilities enjoy a central city location and thus is within walking distance of hotels and the famous Barbican and Hoe, boasting numerous fine restaurants and pubs, in a rich historical setting.

-Plymouth University is located at the heart of the city of Plymouth, with excellent rail and road links.
+The University of Plymouth is located at the heart of the city of Plymouth, with excellent rail and road links.
 The campus boasts an extensive range of modern conference facilities including state of the art lecture theatres, exhibition venues, galleries, meeting and breakout rooms.
-Plymouth University is delighted to be hosting this year’s annual conference in our state of the art Portland Square building.
+The University is delighted to be hosting this year’s annual conference in our state of the art Portland Square building.

 The Portland Square building comprises three atria, giving the building a modern and bright feel.
 Portland Square houses three lecture theatres with video conferencing facilities, numerous classrooms and a café.
 All facilities in Portland Square Building are fully accessible.